Water Taxi Safety When a water taxi sank in Baltimore’s Inner Har... | Channels for Pearson+

 Normal Distribution

-Normal distribution is a probability distribution that is symmetric about the mean, showing that data near the mean are more frequent in occurrence than data far from the mean.
-In this context, the weights of adult men are normally distributed, which allows us to use statistical methods to estimate probabilities and make inferences about the population based on the mean and standard deviation.
+Normal distribution is a probability distribution that is symmetric about the mean, depicting that data near the mean are more frequent in occurrence than data far from the mean.
+It is characterized by its bell-shaped curve, defined by its mean and standard deviation.
+In this context, the weights of men are assumed to follow a normal distribution, which allows us to calculate probabilities related to their weights.

 Recommended video: